Free Walking Tour Berlin

 Factors Leading to the Fall

-Growing Dissent in East Germany
+Dissent Growing in East Germany

-The Soviet Union’s Changing Foreign Policy
+The Changing Foreign Policy of the Soviet Union

 November 9, 1989: The Fall of the Wall